curvefi/metaregistry/README.md

 ## Adding Registries

 The following command simulates metaregistry setup.
-For Prod transactions, set network to anythin that is not `ethereum:mainnet-fork` (so: `ethereum:mainnet:geth` or `ethereum:mainnet:alchemy` is fine.)
+For Prod transactions, set network to anything that is not `ethereum:mainnet-fork` (so: `ethereum:mainnet:geth` or `ethereum:mainnet:alchemy` is fine.)

 ```